 Enabling continuous innovation is important

 One of the promises of SDVs is the ability to react to changing vehicle needs that evolve over time.
-When discussing this topic with OEMs and tier-1 suppliers, some of them believe that enabling Over The Air (OTA) updates is all that’s required to enable such evolution.
+When discussing this topic with OEMs and tier-1 suppliers, some of them believe that enabling Over The Air (OTA) software updates is all that’s required to enable such evolution.
 But, it’s much more complicated than that.

 To learn more and to see this demo of data collection with AWS cloud processing check out these resources: